 decision G3 / 03 was released on January 28, 2005.

-The R67 CBE73 provides that in the case of a preliminary ruling, the appeal fee may be refunded by the body whose decision has been challenged.
-But can she reject this refund?
+The R67 CBE73 provides that in the event of a preliminary ruling, the appeal fee may be reimbursed by the body whose decision has been challenged.
+But can it reject this reimbursement?

-Firstly, the Grand Chamber points out (point 2 of the grounds) that the reference for a preliminary ruling allows the appeal to be granted (if the refund is fair due to a substantial procedural violation"), But the authority whose decision has been challenged may neither dismiss the appeal nor declare it inadmissible or unfounded (A109 (1) CBE73 and A109 (2) CBE73).
+First of all, the Grand Chamber points out (point 2 of the reasons) that the preliminary ruling allows the appeal (if & #8220;the reimbursement is fair due to a substantial procedural defect& #8220;), but the body whose decision has been appealed can neither dismiss this appeal nor declare it inadmissible or unfounded (A109 (1) CBE73 and A109 (2) CBE73).

-Of course, it is necessary for the claimant to claim this refund in order for it to be allowed (point 3 of the reasons).
+Of course, it is necessary that the applicant requests this reimbursement for it to be allowed (point 3 of the reasons).

-From the point of view of the efficiency of the procedure (point 3.4.3 of the grounds), the Grand Chamber thinks that it is preferable for the Board of Appeal to decide whether to reject the request for reimbursement, even if the body whose decision has been challenged has been granted by way of interlocutory revision.
+From a point of view of the efficiency of the procedure (point 3.4.3 of the reasons), the Grand Chamber thinks that it is preferable to let the Board of Appeal decide whether or not to reject the request for reimbursement, even if l & #8217; authority whose decision was challenged allowed by way of preliminary ruling.